sdil/personal-blog/content/projects/index.md

 ### Pharmacy App - March - Present 2021

 This is a freelance work I took with a team of 3 persons to build an app for a pharmaceutical company with e-commerce & doctor-on-call functionalities.
-I'm responsible for backend development built in Golang.
+I'm responsible for backend development built in Golang and DevOps tasks.

 **Technologies Used**: Go Gin, Swaggo OpenAPI doc generator, iPay88 payment gateway, Meilisearch, Firestore, Firebase Auth, Caddy Webserver, GCP.